postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 In the next two screens, the wizard displays an overview of your settings.

-In the final screen use the **Close** button to exit and open the "Claim Rules" editor.
+In the final screen, use the **Close** button to exit and open the "Claim Rules" editor.

 **Step 3** - Create claim rules.